 Areas of Emphasis

-The healthcare administration area of emphasis is for students interested in a career in a variety of healthcare settings, including hospitals, health departments, long-term care facilities, mental health services, home health services, nonprofit voluntary agencies, health research foundations, public and private insurers and governmental agencies.
-It is designed to produce an administrative generalist with a broad perspective of the healthcare system, to provide leadership and management skills for healthcare professionals who wish to advance in their careers and for college graduates who wish to enter the healthcare fields.
-For more information on Healthcare Administration Area of Emphasis.
+The Healthcare Administration (HCA) Area of Emphasis is for students interested in a career in a variety of healthcare settings, including hospitals, public health departments, long-term care facilities, mental health services, home health services, nonprofit voluntary agencies, health research foundations, public and private insurers and governmental agencies.
+It is designed to produce an administrative generalist with a broad perspective of the health care system, to provide leadership and management skills for health care professionals who wish to advance in their careers and for college graduates who wish to enter the healthcare fields.

 Local Governance and Community Development

+The Local Governance and Community Development (LGCD) Area of Emphasis includes courses in local governance, public engagement, public planning, and sustainable community development.
 Counties and municipalities are the levels of government most directly involved in community and economic development.
-Localities are where we live, learn, work and recreate.
+Localities are where we live, learn, work, and recreate.
 These and other local governments, like school districts and public utilities, comprise the largest sector of public employment in the United States.
 Employment in local government has even been growing while it declines at other levels of government.
 Adding to this sub-sector the many nonprofit organizations that engage in community and economic development, the opportunities for employment in this field of public service abound.
-This area of emphasis includes courses in community engagement, public planning and sustainable community development.
-For more information on LGCD Area of Emphasis.

 Cultural Resource Management